EasyAssessSystem/documentation/springboot-in-intelliJ.md

    3) Use Maven as the project type

-   4) Enter artifact name with specific format easyassess-<project_name> (i.e easyassess-pdm) and enter package name as com.stardust.easyassess.<project_name>.
+   4) Enter artifact name with specific format easyassess-{project_name} (i.e easyassess-pdm) and enter package name as com.stardust.easyassess.{project_name}.
 Use com.stardust.easyassess as the group id
 ## 3. Select dependencies
    NOTE: you can add dependencies manually after you created the project, but I recommend to choose all your needs in